navneetnigam/kbc/README.md

-# kbc
+#KBC
-it is a game in which you get a win amount for every correct answer it is build in Netbeans using java
+it is a game in which you get a win amount for every correct answer it is build in Netbeans IDE using java